Dr Steve Minton

 - Caleb Wong (D.Clin.Psy., University of Hertfordshire, UK, 2022) - 'Decolonizing Clinical Psychology Training in Singapore: Trainee and Recently Qualified Psychologist views about diversifying therapeutic models

 - Bethan Woodward (D.Clin.Psy., University of Edinburgh, UK, 2022) - 'The role of social cognition in the journey from childhood adversity to aggression and serious harmful behaviour: A systematic review and empirical study'

-(i) processes of exclusion and marginalisation in education and society, especially regarding the experiences of Indigenous peoples, members of alternative sub-cultures, and LGBTQ+ people
+(i) processes of exclusion and marginalisation in education and society, especially regarding the experiences of Indigenous peoples, members of alternative sub-cultures, and LGBTQ+ people; and,

-(ii) addressing abuse, aggression, bullying, prejudice and violence in institutional, educational, community and on-line settings.
+(ii) addressing abuse, aggression, bullying, prejudice and violence in institutional, educational and community settings.

 Current research projects, groups and networks:

 - 'Experiences of ill-treatment amongst Indigenous female academics in Aotearoa': A collaborative project led by Professor Tania Ka‘ai (Te Ipukarea [The National Māori Language Institute], Auckland University of Technology, Aotearoa/New Zealand) and myself (University of Plymouth).